 NLS has provided some BARD Express video tutorials that can view or listen to.

 The digital player has been pre-programmed to play the downloaded audio books and magazines.
 Due to digital rights management restrictions, BARD digital books will not play on your computer.
-However, in September 2013 NLS released a BARD Mobile app for the iPhone, iPad or iPod touch.
-(NLS is also working on an app for Android devices.)

 There are also some third-party players that are compatible with NLS downloadable books and magazines: